ReshetovItsMe/learn-nodejs-hw/Module 3. In-memory CRUD REST service with validation./README.md

 * Service should have the following CRUD operations for User:
   * get user by id;
   * create and update user;
-  * get auto-suggest list from limitusers, sorted by login property and filtered by loginSubstringin the login property: getAutoSuggestUsers(loginSubstring, limit);
+  * get auto-suggest list from limit users, sorted by login property and filtered by loginSubstring in the login property: getAutoSuggestUsers(loginSubstring, limit);
-  * remove user (soft delete–user gets marked with isDeletedflag, but not removed from the collection).
+  * remove user (soft delete–user gets marked with isDeleted flag, but not removed from the collection).
 * Store user’scollection in the service memory (while the service is running)

 ## Task 2

-Add server-side validation for create/update operations of Userentity:
+Add server-side validation for create/update operations of User entity:

 * all fields are required;
 * login validationis required;